 We are members of UN Climate Change Group and primary members of Smart Freight.
 Through this, we work to reduce our road miles in our distribution and on improving our efficiency whilst lowering emissions.
 A considerable effort in benchmarking is undertaken.

 As signatories to the UNFCCC Fashion for Global Climate Action we are committed to net zero emissions by 2050.
-This is a collaborative approach to climate action across the textile, clothing and fashion industry.
+This is a collaborative approach to climate action across the textile, clothing and fashion industry to produce more eco-friendly clothing.
 Since 2019 we have been working with the Global Logistic Emissions Council using their GLEC framework measurement tool to report on our Carbon Footprint.

 We have reduced our product packaging by 50% and only use recycled materials in all our printing.
 We don’t laminate paper and we source all paper from renewable sources (FSC Standard).

 Our poly bags are made from Oxo plastic – they are reusable, recyclable and biodegradable.

 We work collaboratively with other local businesses and universities to look at ways to develop the circular economy.